Diocese of Bismarck: 1900 to 1951

-After Wehrle retired in 1939, Pope Pius XII named Monsignor Vincent Ryan of Fargo as the second bishop of Bismarck.
-During his 11-year tenure, Ryan constructed 69 church buildings for a total cost exceeding $10 million.
+After Wehrle retired in 1939, Pope Pius XII named Vincent Ryan of Fargo as the second bishop of Bismarck.
+During his 11-year tenure, Ryan oversaw construction of 69 church buildings for a total cost exceeding $10 million.
 Ryan founded the diocesan newspaper, Dakota Catholic Action, in 1941.
 The Cathedral of the Holy Spirit was dedicated in 1945.
 Ryan publicly opposed the 1948 "anti-garb" law passed by the North Dakota Legislative Assembly.
 It prohibited nuns from wearing their religious habits while teaching in public schools.
 Ryan died in 1951.

 1952 to 1982

-In 1952, Monsignor Lambert Hoch of the Diocese of Sioux Falls was appointed the third bishop of Bismarck, by Pius XII.
+In 1952, Lambert Hoch was appointed the third bishop of Bismarck, by Pius XII.
 During his four-year tenure, Hoch promoted vocations to the priesthood and religious life; between 1952 and 1960, 29 priests were ordained for the diocese and 13 for Assumption Abbey in Richardton.
 Hoch became bishop of the Diocese of Sioux Falls in 1956.